jamalimubashirali/DSA_Solved_Questions/README.md

-# Haker-Rank-Questions-Solution
+# DSA Solved Questions
-This Repository contains solved questions from Hacker Rank
+This Repository contains solved questions data structures and algorithms from different paltforms